Autonomous Issue Resolver: Towards Zero-Touch Code Maintenance

 Although most current agents rely on prompt engineering and in-context learning, Reinforcement Learning (RL) has shown promise in discovering novel strategies in complex domains.
-DeepMind's work on AlphaZero \cite{silver2017masteringchessshogiselfplay} and subsequently AlphaDev \cite{mankowitz2023alphadev} demonstrated that RL agents could discover algorithms that outperform human-written implementations.
-In the domain of program repair, early learning-based systems like Getafix \cite{bader2019getafix} mined fix patterns from static analysis.
-More recently, AlphaEvolve \cite{deepmind2025alphaevolve} pushes this further by evolving code structures.
-Our work incorporates an RL-driven control policy to navigate the DTG, distinguishing AIR from purely prompt-driven agents by allowing it to learn stopping conditions and navigation strategies that minimize regression risks.
-We are using a simple DQN-based online learning.
-Note that RL is not a key element of our algorithm, and it can be replaced by simple Monte Carlo Tree Search style graph traversing.
+DeepMind's work on AlphaZero~\cite{silver2017masteringchessshogiselfplay} and AlphaDev~\cite{mankowitz2023alphadev} demonstrated that RL agents can discover algorithms that outperform human-written implementations.
+In the domain of program repair, early learning-based systems such as Getafix~\cite{bader2019getafix} mined fix patterns from static analysis.
+AIR incorporates an RL-driven control policy to navigate the DTG, allowing the system to learn stopping conditions and navigation strategies that minimize regression risks.
+A simple DQN-based online learning scheme is used; RL is not a core dependency or main focus of the proposed method and could be replaced for example by simpler Monte Carlo Tree Search-style graph traversal.